Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 The cutout view is especially useful when searching images centered on a specific object of interest; then the object will be centered in each cutout, and images that do not overlap the search position will appear blank.
 For a large area or all-sky search, the search position is likely to be located outside of some or all of the cutouts, resulting in many blank cutouts.

 Yes.
-You need to have cookies enabled to download multiple files through the shopping cart interface.
-A "cart" tab has been added on the main search page which shows how many files have been selected.
+You need to have cookies enabled to download multiple files through the cart interface.
+A "cart" tab on the main search page shows how many files have been selected.
 Click on the cart tab to see what has been selected, to modify the selections, or to fetch the data.
-The files will be bundled into a zip file for transport.
-Most browsers will then decode the HLAData.zip on arrival and put the uncompressed files into a folder called HLAData or named after the visit(s) that included the image(s).
+The files can be bundled into a zip file for transport, or can be downloaded sequentially.
+Depending on user settings, most browsers can then decode the HLAData.zip on arrival and put the uncompressed files into a folder called HLAData or named after the visit(s) that included the image(s).
+If the sequential download option is chosen, files are removed from the cart as they are downloaded, so the download can be split into several sessions or restarted if interrupted.

 The images can be placed in the cart from the Inventory (far left column) or the Images (bottom of each image).
-The source lists can only be placed in the cart from the Images page.
+The source lists can now be placed in the cart from the inventory by scrolling right to DAOCat and SEXCat columns for DAOphot and Source Extractor source lists, respectively.
 The download will not start until you click the "fetch" button on the cart page.
 Note that even in compressed format images can take a while to transfer.

 If you do not have cookies enabled, then you can only download individual files.
 Click on the file link in the Inventory or Images Tab and a filesave dialog box will appear to save the file.